 If you have multiple managers or team members who are responsible for different aspects of your business, an easy way to structure your campaigns is around each team or manager’s responsibilities.
 That way, you can delegate oversight for each campaign to one person or team.

 This has the added advantage of preventing confusion or inefficient building patterns that can occur when two or more builders are using one map with different priorities.
-Unless these two builders are completely in sync and communicating effectively, you can end up with a Winchester Mystery House of a campaign this way.
+Unless these two builders are completely in sync and communicating effectively, you can end up with inconsistencies and mistakes built into your campaigns.

 Additionally, this allows you to quickly view the KPIs each team is responsible for separately and make changes to their processes to improve them without throwing a wrench into another team’s process.